Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: October 2, 2025

-H4546Reported Favorably, In Committee on House Ways and Means
+H4546Reported favorably — Referred to House Ways and Means

-New draft of H3749, addressing unmanned aerial systems regulation and reported favorably by the Joint Committee on Transportation.
+New draft of H3749; proposes regulation of unmanned aerial systems and has been reported favorably by the Joint Committee on Transportation.

 Last action: October 2, 2025